 The chapter must conduct a service project for the school or community and see to the development of an individual service project for each member.
 Chapters may choose to sponsor fundraising projects or otherwise involve themselves with the school to reach the chapter’s goals.
 In addition, regular meetings of the chapter can be held to conduct chapter business.
 Be a stellar student and give back through school and community service projects!

 Cadets will split up into teams and play soccer on the field or futsal.
 Club meetings will be held at the hockey rink/Maffucci Field.
 Get fit and get moving!

 Yearbook Jr Club

-This is a Cadet organization responsible for education, supervision,
+The Honor Council is a cadet organization responsible for education, supervision,

 Harvard Model Congress (HMC)